noiseprotocol/noise_spec/noise.md

 Patterns failing the first check will obviously abort the program.

-The second and third checks are necessary because Noise requires DH outputs involving ephemeral keys to randomize the shared secret keys, and also uses ephemeral public keys to randomize PSK-based encryption.
+The second and third checks are necessary because Noise uses DH outputs involving ephemeral keys to randomize the shared secret keys.
+Noise also uses ephemeral public keys to randomize PSK-based encryption.
 Patterns failing these checks could result in subtle but catastrophic security flaws.

 7.2.
 One-way patterns
 ----------------------